 If you think about it, it’s a pretty remarkable paradox.
 And no matter the ages of my kids, and despite how many times I remind myself that much of what now happens in life is out of my hands, these kids still have complete control over which way that pendulum swings.

 My 3rd kid just graduated high school and of course, it was the momentous, magnificent whirlwind of ceremony it should have been.
-(Disclaimer: this coming from a mom who has repeatedly deemed graduating high school No Big Deal because really, aren’t you supposed to?)
+(Disclaimer: this coming from a mom who has repeatedly deemed graduating high school No Big Deal).
 But the Kid did alright.
 Acceptance into a damn good school, a couple of nice scholarships and a bona fide bang-up senior year chock full of awesome memories.
 My heart’s been full for seemingly months at a go and I will not lie, it’s been a fine, fine time for us.

 Welp.
 My boast balloon burst as soon as I got the text message at work asking if I’d left him a template for the Thank You cards he was writing following his grad party.
 A template.
 Followed by his query, “How do I address an envelope?”
 Good God.
 Off to college he goes?